How long do I have to submit an eligible receipt for reimbursement from my HRA?

 I am retired and have TRICARE for Life.
 Am I required to enroll in a medical plan through the Medicare Exchange to receive a Years of Service HRA contribution?

 An otherwise eligible retiree who has TRICARE for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
-However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card (front and back) and...Read more
+However,...Read more

 How do I notify Medicare that I have current group drug coverage through my employer since I am 65 but an active employee?

 PEBP will send out a Credible Coverage notice each August.
 Keep this Creditable Coverage notice.
-If you decide to join one of the Medicare drug plans, you may be required to provide a copy of this notice when you join to show whether or not you have maintained creditable coverage and, therefore, whether or not...Read more
+If you decide to join one of the Medicare drug plans, you may be required...Read more

 Are retirees required to enroll in Medicare at age 65?

 Yes, PEBP requires all retirees who are eligible for premium-free Medicare Part A to enroll in Part A coverage.
-PEBP also requires retirees to purchase Medicare Part B coverage at age 65 (or under age 65 if Medicare eligible due to a disability), regardless of whether a retiree qualifies for free Part A. Active employees...Read more
+PEBP also requires retirees to purchase Medicare Part B coverage at...Read more

 Are active employees required to enroll in Medicare at age 65?

-No, PEBP does not require active employees aged 65 or older to enroll in Medicare until they retire.Read more
+No, PEBP does not require active employees aged 65 or older to enroll in Medicare.
+Active employees can wait until 60-90 days before they retire to enroll in Medicare.Read more